Suryac72/candidate-application/README.md

 In this application, I used mentioned tech-stack which is used to implement it.
 I made UI responsive in nature and implement all functionality which is mentioned in problem statement.
 It has functionality of infinite scroll as well as search functionality on jobs

+NOTE: I try to implement all the things mentioned but some small points may be missed because there is some electricity outage in my area.

 ## Getting Started

 ### Prerequisites